-Initially written in the French language, it was published or is currently under publication in French, English and Thai as shown below :
+Initially written in the French language, it was published or is currently under publication in French, English and Thai as shown below, and hopefully, soon a Japanese and a Chinese translation.

 No cover yet